 Hysteroscopic surgery: An endoscopic procedure used to visualize the uterine cavity and treat conditions such as intrauterine adhesions, uterine fibroids, endometrial polyps, or uterine developmental abnormalities (congenital defects).

-Laparoscopic surgery: A surgical procedure useful for the diagnosis and treatment of infertility, endometriosis and pelvic pain.
+Laparoscopic and Robotic surgery: A surgical procedure useful for the diagnosis and treatment of infertility, endometriosis and pelvic pain.
 This operation allows a direct view of the uterus, tubes, ovaries and pelvis in general.

 LEEP: Loop Electrical Excision Procedure to remove abnormal cervical tissue for treatment of abnormal Pap Smears and HPV.